KUNWARI

 SNOW ANGEL

 Snow Angel revolves around the world of the arctic, where anthropomorphic “snow angels” live peacefully on their mother, Glacia, a massive ice sheet.
-Through the snow angels’ daily lives, the dangers of rising global temperatures and its harmful effects on the arctic ecosystem and the environment become more and more apparent.
+Through the snow angels’ daily lives, the dangers of rising global temperatures and their harmful effects on the arctic ecosystem become more apparent.
 Snow Angel explores the feeling of loneliness, childlike innocence, and invites viewers to act on the current state of the planet.

 DIWATA